Our Mission, Vision, Values, and Educational Philosophy

 Ivy Hall Academy was founded by James Lindahl and Alan Osmond in 1988.
 Both wanted a safe educational environment for their children entering junior high.
 The school began with 12 students and 3 years later expanded to include preschool through eighth grade.

 For the next eight years, students enjoyed rigorous academics as well as swimming, tennis, racquetball, and track.
 At that time, the building was sold and the school relocated to west Provo where it stayed for the next 25 years.
-In August of 2020, Ivy Hall moved to its current location at Vintage Park in northeast Provo and added ninth grade as well as online options for grades 10 and 11.
-Each year, Ivy Hall will add another grade of high school until it is a PK3 – 12th grade school.
+In August of 2020, Ivy Hall moved to its current location at Vintage Park in northeast Provo and is now a Preschool – 12th grade school.

 From its inception to the present, the school has enabled greatness by combining challenging academics, the arts, and leadership.
 Each year the curriculum is evaluated and improved.
 Excellent teachers influence the love of learning.
 Our well-rounded students go on to contribute to society and live successful, happy lives.

 Ivy Hall Academy is accredited by Cognia™, a member of the Utah Private Schools Association, and a Leader In Me™ school.